tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “HOW CAN YOU ASK ME GIVE UP ANOTHER **10** PERCENT!?”

-“Wha… another 10 percen!?”
+“Wha… another 10 percent!?”
 Wuffle, shocked by the outburst, slipped on some of the cola that he had dripped onto the floor.
 He land on Wilhelmina’s lap.
 Despite being smaller than Wuffle, she somehow managed to carry him in her arms as she stood up, walked a short distance away from her chair, and dropped him with a loud thud on the floor.
 Without a word, she returned to her seat.

 As he began to stand up, there was a loud rrrrrrip!
 His pants had split.
 Wuffle went red with embarrassment.